 Why Solar Hot Water?

 Solar thermal systems are very efficient at collecting solar energy, and they save you money – Water heating bills typically drop 50%-70% with installation of a solar hot water system.
 Solar hot water systems benefit the environment – using the sun's energy to heat your water also cuts down carbon emissions if your water is heated by natural gas or propane.
+If you have limited area for mounting panels, solar thermal collectors are a very efficient use of that space, with conversion ratios as high as 70% of raw solar energy converted to hot water.

 What are solar hot water systems and how do they work?